Marbella, Spain: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. It's important that you find the correct kind.
-A lot of adapters currently sold are just plugs and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and F. Check that you get the necessary kind.
+The vast majority of adapters available are simply plug changers and expect your electronics to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most places.

 • Power bank for devices